cloud1204/CounterGen/README.md

     Paste the full problem statement here.
     It is recommended to include the complete LaTeX text to preserve mathematical formatting.

-    * Codeforces users: Right-click the problem page → View Page Source → copy & paste the source code.
-We will automatically parse the statement and example testcases.
+    * Codeforces users: Right-click the problem page → View Page Source → copy & paste the whole source code.
+We will automatically parse the statement.

     * CSES/AtCoder users: You can simply paste the problem URL, and we will parse the statement and example testcases for you.